 Structured accountability encompasses the actions of being encouraged to reflect on how one should reach ones goals; a guided discussion about these goals with others; a request to commit to the tasks to reach these goals; and a review of the success of previously committed tasks.
 It is believed that by creating a structure that encourages entrepreneurs to systematically and periodically go through this cycle to become accountable for their self-devised plans would, according to existing rationale, lead to more favorable outcomes in terms of new venture performance.

 To test this rationale, we partnered with a major business accelerator and designed an accountability structure by which participants periodically (roughly every four weeks) meet with a group of (around eight) peers and an accelerator executive.
 At each one of these meetings, participants are asked to reflect on the success of the tasks they committed to during the previous gathering, and share the tasks they plan to execute before the next gathering.

-In order to test our hypothesis on the impact of structured accountability, we set up a simple two-arm randomized controlled trial within our partnering business accelerator.
+In order to test our hypothesis on the impact of structured accountability, we set up a simple two-arm randomised controlled trial within our partnering business accelerator.
 Participants are randomly assigned either to the treatment or control group.
 All participants are exposed to periodic, group gatherings.
 However, only treated participants are subject to structured accountability.
 After the six-month intervention, we gather four measures of startup performance (survival, jobs created, capital raised, and market traction), which we repeat six months later for a second wave of performance data.
 In addition to the quantitative analysis, we plan to conduct in-depth interviews to support our findings.

 The trial will run through four accelerator cohorts, ending in January of 2019, and we expect to have preliminary results by mid 2019.